dyc3/ssw-555-agile-methods/main.typ

 Despite these alternative management models, numerous expansive and widely utilized open-source projects persist under the ultimate guidance of a Benevolent Dictator.
 A prime illustration of this is the Linux kernel, where Linus Torvalds assumes the role of the Benevolent Dictator For Life.
 However, beneath his purview exists a hierarchical structure comprising maintainers tasked with overseeing distinct facets of the kernel.
 These maintainers assume the responsibility of scrutinizing and endorsing the quality of submitted code as it ascends the chain of command, ultimately reaching Linus Torvalds @user229044_2010 @How-Linux-is-Built.

-== Comparing Agile and Open Source Management Styles
+== Comparing Agile and Open Source Management Styles Agile and Open Source management styles are quite similar in a few different aspects.
+Regarding the process of developing software, while agile methods have predefined processes and sequences, numerous open source projects also have structured processes @Eckstein_2004.
+Agile development requires close collaboration within the team (in methods of pair programming, review, etc), whereas open source teams are scattered in different parts of the world, working asyncronously.
+// discuss customer/stakeholder interactions, early delievery and feedback, team structure

+== The Impact of Agile Methods on Open Source Development As Agile Methodologies integrate into mainstream development due to the positive effects on code quality and quick response time,aspects of agile are emerging into open source development.
+A trend in open source projects appear to be the adoption of Testing and Continuous Integration.
+The implementation of automated tests establishes trust among the developers involved with the open source project because passing tests demonstrates that their code works, and that the code does not have to be rewritten by other developers @Turnu_2006.
+// expand on this, cite maye 3-4 different more sources (check out Coram_2005)
 === Case Study: Visual Studio Code

-The Visual Studio Code project, commonly referred to as VSCode, stands as a open source integrated development environment (IDE) crafted by Microsoft. #cite(<Visual_Studio_Code>) In alignment with agile methodologies, the project adopts a transparent approach by publicly disclosing its roadmap and monthly iteration plans on GitHub.
+The Visual Studio Code project, commonly referred to as VSCode, stands as a open source integrated development environment (IDE) crafted by Microsoft @Visual_Studio_Code.
+In alignment with agile methodologies, the project adopts a transparent approach by publicly disclosing its roadmap and monthly iteration plans on GitHub.
 This transparent sharing of insights and plans enables not only an open view of forthcoming developments but also encourages community engagement and feedback.
 The iterative nature of VSCode's development, facilitated by these public iterations, allows for rapid adjustments, enhancements, and the integration of user suggestions or reported issues within short time frames.
 This agile method empowers continuous improvement and iterative development, fostering a more responsive and user-oriented evolution of the software.

 The substantial proportion of VSCode users being developers not only delineates a unique demographic but significantly bolsters the agile attributes of the project.
 This amalgamation of users as potential contributors streamlines the feedback collection process, expediting its integration into the project.
 The inherent capability of community members to directly contribute to the project materializes as an efficient mechanism for rapidly incorporating user feedback, ultimately fortifying the project's agile nature.